vfshera/laraveldocs-vscode/assets/docs/md/10.x/pennant.md

 <a name="introduction"></a>
 ## Introduction

 [Laravel Pennant](https://github.com/laravel/pennant) is a simple and light-weight feature flag package - without the cruft.
-Feature flags enable you to incrementally roll out new application features with confidence, A/B test new interface designs, compliment a trunk-based development strategy, and much more.
+Feature flags enable you to incrementally roll out new application features with confidence, A/B test new interface designs, complement a trunk-based development strategy, and much more.

 <a name="installation"></a>
 ## Installation